 The next step is figuring out where the compensation will come from.
 If the at-fault boater is uninsured, you may be able to sue them for their personal assets.
 Judgments and wage garnishments can help if they don’t have enough liquid assets to pay for your damages.

-How Do You Bring A Boat Accident Claim?
+How Do You Bring a Boat Accident Claim?

-You can consider yourself lucky if law enforcement was able to quickly respond, make a report, and collect insurance information as happens after an auto accident.
+You can consider yourself lucky if law enforcement was able to quickly respond, make a report, and collect insurance information after an auto accident.
 The isolation of the water and often generally remote location of lakes and rivers means that you will likely have to either be rescued by civilians or simply idle into shore.

-It is critical that you document the damages to both vessels, because this can help prove how the accident happened.
+It is critical that you document the damages to both vessels because this can help prove how the accident happened.
 Be sure to get contact information for any potential witnesses.
 You should also get the registration number of the other boat.